 What kind of cotton cloths should I use?

-You can either buy pre-made waxing cloths online (like these) or make your own using old cotton pillowcases, sheets or curtains cut into 2-inch x 4-inch strips.
-You’ll want fabric without any stretch so it pulls off in one fell swoop.
+You can either buy pre-made waxing cloths online (like these), or make your own using old cotton pillowcases, sheets, or curtains cut into 2-inch x 4-inch strips.
+You’ll want fabric without any stretchiness, so it pulls off in one fell swoop.

 Can I store leftover sugar wax?

 Store it in an old microwave-safe container.
-When you’re ready to use it, pop it in the microwave and heat in 15 or 20-second intervals until melted.
+When you’re ready to use it, pop it in the microwave and heat in 15-second intervals until melted.
 Just be super careful because hot sugar wax can cause serious burns.

 How long will it stay good?